Skip to content

 Second: respond professionally anyway.
 Even if the review is fake, future customers don't know that.
 Your response is your chance to show grace under pressure.

 Third: flag it if appropriate.
 Google allows you to report reviews that violate their policies (spam, conflicts of interest, off-topic content).
 The process is slow and doesn't always work, but it's worth trying for clearly fake reviews.
+For truly unfair or policy-violating reviews, check our step-by-step guide to getting Google reviews removed.

 Fourth: bury it with volume.
 The best defense against a bad review is more good reviews.
 Focus your energy on encouraging happy customers to share their experiences rather than obsessing over the occasional unfair one.